philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Features** – Request a list of initial history questions, a list of missing data, indicated physical exam maneuvers, and more.

-**Security** – Confirm successful de-identification, convert dates to relative time, and mirror the abbreviations included in the initial input.
+**Security** – Confirm De-Identification, convert dates to relative time, and Mirror Input Abbreviations.

 ## ✨ Generate
 Click the large right-arrow button (<i class="fas fa-angle-right"></i>) after providing your input and selecting your desired options.
 Rosetta will compile all inputs and begin processing.
 Note generation will continue even if Rosetta is closed.
 Please allow up to 3 minutes for processing.